 The first step in addressing Osgood Schlatters is activity modification.
 This requires an analysis of the current activity levels & a reduction of total load to minimise knee pain & swelling.
 In most cases a reduction in sprinting & jumping activities is required.
 Physiotherapy interventions will look at addressing tightness & poor muscle control around the trunk and legs.

 Rehabilitation of the lower limb muscles along with specific exercises to address movement patterns that may be creating overload at the knee joint is vital.
 This requires a specifically tailored rehabilitation programme based on analysis of the athlete & identification of potential flaws in their movement patterns.
-Other treatment measures include ice & stretching.

 The difficult part is cutting back on activities that cause the symptoms.
 Continuing to load a knee that is already irritated & painful will only make symptoms worse & may require a more prolonged period of rest in order to settle down.